aiken/interval

 Types

 A type to represent intervals of values.
-Interval are inhabited by a type a which is useful for non-infinite intervals that have a finite lower-bound and/or upper-bound.
+Interval are inhabited by an integer value representing have a finite lower-bound and/or upper-bound.

 This allows to represent all kind of mathematical intervals: